About

 Cuisine: French

-Intermediate - This recipe is for regular bakers, who have tried basic choux pastry (and profiteroles).
+Intermediate – This recipe is for regular bakers who have tried basic choux pastry (and profiteroles).
 There are multiple techniques involved in this recipe (choux pastry + piping technique for eclairs + pastry cream + glaze).
-Read the post and recipe before proceeding.
+I highly recommend reading the detailed post and recipe fully before attempting them.

 • See the post for a list of recommended tools & equipment